hannahrosen57/AdjustaBike-2.0/ProjectLog.md

 - [ ] Final Concept
 - [ ] Criteria

 I've decided it's worth taking the extra time to do this thoroughly.
 It's all based on legitimate engineering principles which I can write up in my report, and it'll help avoid walking into the trap of just assuming the first idea is the best idea.
-Who knows, I might find some new ideas.
+Who knows, I might find some new ways of doing things.
 And if I don't at least the first idea will be fleshed out and justified.

 [jump to top](https://github.com/hannahrosen57/AdjustaBike-2.0/blob/master/ProjectLog.md#project-log)